Aikon-platform/discover-demo/front/README.md

 ### Webpack setup

-This project uses webpack to bundle the javascript and sass components (commited in `shared/static/`).
+This project uses webpack to bundle the javascript and sass components (committed in `shared/static/`).

 If you want to develop those components, you need first to [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), for example by installing nvm, and then initializing npm: